'Mary Poppins Returns' Will Hit Theaters Sooner Than Expected As Disney Shuffles Film Release Schedule

 - Oct.
 11, 2019: Based on the popular Disneyland ride, Jungle Cruise is about a dangerous boat trip to find a tree believed to contain healing powers.
 The movie will feature Disney darling Blunt, Dwayne “The Rock” Johnson, Paul Giamatti, Jesse Plemons, and Edgar Ramirez.

-- May 29, 2020: Disney fans can look forward to Maleficent 2, the sequel to 2014’s Maleficent with Angelina Jolie and Elle Fanning reprising their roles of Maleficent and Aurora, respectively.
+- May 29, 2020: Disney fans can look forward to Maleficent 2, the sequel to 2014’s Maleficent, with Angelina Jolie and Elle Fanning reprising their roles of Maleficent and Aurora, respectively.

 - Feb.
 12, 2021: Getting released five months earlier than originally expected will be an untitled Marvel superhero flick.

-- July 9, 2021: First slated for a July 2019 release, the Steven Spielberg-directed Indiana Jones 5 has been rescheduled twice now.
+- July 9, 2021: First slated for a July 2019 release, the Steven-Spielberg-directed Indiana Jones 5 has been rescheduled twice now.
 The film starring Harrison Ford has been delayed because of reported script issues.
 Read more about the fifth Indiana Jones film in an Inquisitr article published earlier today.